oinam/notes/digital/apple.md

 We try to stay with the default native apps and programs that comes with the OSes as much as possible.
 However, you still need few must-have tools, utilities, and programs that you need to get things done.

-We also try to backups of our content in non-Apple accessible formats to be able to move and decouple smoothly, if needed.
+We also try to backups of our content in either open or universal formats to be able to move and decouple from Apple smoothly, if needed.

-Besides many others, here are some of the key non-apple applications that we use on a regular basis;
+Here are some of the key non-apple applications that we use regularly;

 - [1Password](https://1password.com)\
   At the start of the 21st century, we started with [Keepass](https://keepass.info) as the entry into the world of Password Management but moved to 1Password (2006) since its beta and haven't looked back.